christopher-fabian/TTF2BMP/README.md

 # TTF2BMP

-A .NET Library and Tool for converting .ttf to .bmp for Localized Font Textures in MonoGame.
+A .NET Library and Tool for converting .ttf to .bmp for Localized Font Textures in MonoGame (3.8.3+).

 If you want sprite font textures which only contain the characters used in your localized text,
 this is especially for small pixel fonts that might need manual editing of the texture.